RED YEAST RICE

 A number of animal and human studies conducted in China since 1995 have found that Chinese Red Yeast Rice consumption reduces blood cholesterol levels in a range of 11-32% and triglycerides 12-19%.
 A study (see below) conducted at UCLA and published in the February, 1999 American Journal of Clinical Nutrition, found that test subjects who received RYR had a significant reduction of cholesterol, triglycerides, and LDL cholesterol after 8 weeks of treatment, as compared to a placebo.
 Researchers observed no adverse effects in test subjects and found no changes in liver and renal function tests, which were conducted before and after the study.

-Dosage.
-The 600mg product sold on this web site contains between 0.6 mg and 2.4 mg of active mevinolin per capsule.
-The suggested beginning dosage is one capsule at breakfast and the same at dinner.
+Taking one capsule at breakfast and the same at dinner is a good way to start.
 This can then be adjusted upward or downward in accordance with your needs.
 You should probably not take more than four RYR capsules per day.
 If only one capsule is taken, it is advisable to take it at dinner, since the body manufacturers most of its cholesterol at night.
 It is possible to take both RYR and policosanol at the same time.

 More information.
 For detailed information about scientific studies on RYR, see RYR Studies.